cyrusjk/opentelemetry-collector-contrib/receiver/mysqlreceiver/README.md

 ## Metrics

-Details about the metrics produced by this receiver can be found in [metadata.yaml](./metadata.yaml)
+Details about the metrics produced by this receiver can be found in [metadata.yaml](./metadata.yaml).
+Note that the disabling of most metrics does not work.